luccadittrich/read.md/README.md

 --------------------------

 Learning to code for 1 year, finishing bootcamp at Le Wagon and becoming Full Stack
-* 💻   Looking fo Job
+* 💻   Looking for Job
 * 🌍  I'm based in Sao Paulo, Brazil
 * ✉️  You can contact me at [lucca.dittrich@gmail.com](mailto:lucca.dittrich@gmail.com)
 * 🧠  I'm learning Rails